 This soup takes its inspiration from caçik (pronounced ‘zjah-zjek’), a Turkish classic which is served as a cold soup or a thicker, sauce-like condiment.
 Historically related to Greek tzatziki and probably Indian raita, caçik combines yogurt, cucumbers, and mint to refresh the palate and invigorate the body.

-White pepper is traditionally to season caçik; here we suggest Kampot white pepper from Cambodia for its citrus and eucalyptus notes.
-Our recipe veers from tradition with its spiced olive oil garnish but we love the punch of color and contrasting flavors.
+White pepper is traditionally used to season caçik; here we suggest Kampot white pepper from Cambodia for its citrus and eucalyptus notes.
+Our recipe veers away from tradition with its spiced olive oil garnish but we love the punch of color and contrasting flavors.

 For the soup:

 3 tablespoons dried spearmint, crushed